UNCRC Incorporation Bill completes Stage 2

 - Child Rights and Wellbeing Impact Assessments (CRWIA): amendments reduced the level of ministerial discretion and improved transparency around CRWIAs.

 - Public body reporting duty: the reporting duty was amended to make it forward looking, so that listed authorities must report both on what they have done and will do to further children’s rights.
-The Scottish Courts and Tribunals Service and Scottish Prison Service were added to the list of bodies required to report.
+The Scottish Courts and Tribunals Service was added to the list of bodies required to report.

 An updated version of the Bill which reflects the amendments can be accessed here.